arthar360/shellshare-brew-decline/README.md

 This project is intended for live broadcasts only.
 If you'd like to record your terminal, check [asciinema.org](https://asciinema.org).

+#Contributors

+Made by Vitor Bapista

+Homebrew build by Atharva Deshmukh

 # License

 Copyright 2015 Vitor Baptista